-It is illegal for employers to discriminate based on sex or other protected traits.
 Unfortunately, pregnant employees are often seen as financial liabilities due to the inevitable need for childbirth and parental leave.
+Employees enjoy state and federal protections against discrimination in California.
+These laws include:

 Employers are responsible for providing healthcare coverage as part of their employees’ benefits packages.
 Any form of discrimination committed against someone who is pregnant is unlawful.
-Women cannot be fired or demoted due to their pregnancy status.
+Workers cannot be fired or demoted due to their pregnancy status.

 When they return to work, they cannot be denied career-advancing promotions or other benefits due to their past or potential future pregnancies.